BrandonJoffe/home_surveillance/Readme.md

 ### How do I setup the network? ###

-How the network is setup is really up to you, I used a PoE switch to connect all my IP cameras to the network, you can stream from cameras that are directly connected to the NVR and there are many other ways to setup the network.
+How the network is setup is really up to you, I used a PoE switch to connect all my IP cameras to the network, you can stream from cameras that are directly connected to the NVR, and there are many other ways to setup the network.

 [![solarized dualmode]
 (https://raw.githubusercontent.com/BrandonJoffe/home_surveillance/master/system/testing/implementation/testingEnvironment.png?raw=true)](#features)